All Episodes

 He was so excited.

-Here's what he tweeted, and I'm not making this up.
+And I'm not making this up.

-Is that word for word is a verbatim quote from a CNN info guy, Jim Acosti's a senior White House correspondent.
+Word for word is a verbatim quote from a CNN info guy, Jim Acosta.

-Hearing the roar of the federal government coming to life, our White House crew tells us that National Park Service employees are back with their leaf blowers.
+Hearing the roar of the federal government coming to life, our White House crew tells us that National Park Service employees are back with their leafblowers.

-All be still my beating heart.
+Oh, be still, my beating heart.

 All is right with the world.